 If you’re just looking for a basic “small headphone to big headphone jack” adapter, this is probably the right one for you.

-In other circumstances a 1/8th inch normal headphone cable to quarter inch cable that’s fully flexible is more useful, such as when you need to plug in your headphones or other audio accessory into a device at an awkward angle or when it’s directly up against the wall (or up against the back of an entertainment center) and there’s no space to plug in your cable at a right angle.
+In other circumstances, a 1/8th inch normal headphone cable to quarter-inch cable that’s fully flexible is more useful, such as when you need to plug in your headphones or another audio accessory into a device at an awkward angle or when it’s directly up against the wall (or up against the back of an entertainment center) and there’s no space to plug in your cable at a right angle.

 If you need multiple 1/8 inch TRS headphone jack to 1/4 inch jacks, this three pack might come in handy.
 It’s also available as a 5 pack and if you really need a lot of them you can buy 20 of them in a pack together.

 Factors to consider when choosing a 1/8th inch to 1/4 inch headphone jack adapters